 GLP-1s are different from older classes of weight loss medications (like phentermine) because they work on key underlying metabolic pathways to support sustained weight loss, not a quick fix.

-Calibrate doctors prescribe a variety of FDA-approved GLP-1 medications, including semaglutide (Wegovy™, Ozempic® and Rybelsus®), liraglutide (Saxenda®), and dulaglutide (Trulicity®).
+Calibrate doctors prescribe a variety of FDA-approved GLP-1 medications, including semaglutide, liraglutide, and dulaglutide which you may know under brand names like Wegovy™ and Saxenda®.

 Calibrate’s One-Year Metabolic Reset has produced 2-3X better weight loss outcomes than GLP-1 medication alone.
 That’s because Calibrate’s program combines doctor-prescribed medication with 1:1 accountability coaching, a structured curriculum, tracking, and community.
 Over the course of your Calibrate year, the habit changes you will make across food, sleep, exercise, and emotional health will help ensure that your success is locked in for the long term.